-Credit Hours: 3 Prerequisite: PSY 201 and MTH 104 Availability: Fall
+Credit Hours: 3 Prerequisite: PSY 201 and MTH 104 Availability: Fall access to the field, ethics, and representation will be addressed.
+This course is structured for each student to design and conduct a qualitative study.

 PSY/CJ 312 Qualitative Research Methods